The Top Silver ETFs in Canada for March 2025

 And finally, futures-based silver ETFs will use futures contracts to bet on pricing movements in the metal.

-We don’t speak much about futures ETFs in this article, as they are advanced investment products.
-However, we provide a nice mix of physical and equity-based silver ETFs that should help you decide which one you want to buy today.
+I don’t speak much about futures ETFs in this article, as they are advanced investment products.
+However, I provide a nice mix of physical and equity-based silver ETFs that should help you decide which one you want to buy today.

 Overall, these top Canadian silver ETFs are perfect for exposure to the metal